MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-configure-encryption-tsql.md

 - If the column is currently encrypted, it will be re-encrypted if you specify the `ENCRYPTED WITH` clause and the specified column encryption type or the column encryption key are different from the currently used encryption type or the column encryption key.

 > [!NOTE]
-> You cannot combine cryptographic operations with other changes in a single an `ALTER TABLE`/`ALTER COLUMN` statement, except changing the column to `NULL` or `NOT NULL`, or changing a collation.
+> You cannot combine cryptographic operations with other changes in a single `ALTER TABLE`/`ALTER COLUMN` statement, except changing the column to `NULL` or `NOT NULL`, or changing a collation.
 For example, you cannot encrypt a column AND change a data type of the column in a single `ALTER TABLE`/`ALTER COLUMN` Transact-SQL statement.
 Use two separate statements.

 As any query that uses a server-side secure enclave, an `ALTER TABLE`/`ALTER COLUMN` statement that triggers in-place encryption must be sent over a connection with Always Encrypted and enclave computations enabled.

 The remainder of this article describes how to trigger in-place encryption using the `ALTER TABLE`/`ALTER COLUMN` statement from SQL Server Management Studio.
-Alternatively, you can issue `ALTER TABLE`/`ALTER COLUMN` from your application.
+Alternatively, you can issue `ALTER TABLE`/`ALTER COLUMN` from Azure Data Studio or your application.

 > [!NOTE]
-> Currently, tools other than SSMS, including the [Invoke-Sqlcmd](/powershell/module/sqlserver/invoke-sqlcmd) cmdlet in the SqlServer PowerShell module and [sqlcmd](../../../tools/sqlcmd-utility.md), do not support using `ALTER TABLE`/`ALTER COLUMN` for in-place cryptographic operations.
+> Currently, the [Invoke-Sqlcmd](/powershell/module/sqlserver/invoke-sqlcmd) cmdlet in the SqlServer PowerShell module and [sqlcmd](../../../tools/sqlcmd-utility.md), do not support using `ALTER TABLE`/`ALTER COLUMN` for in-place cryptographic operations.

 ## Perform in-place encryption with Transact-SQL in SSMS
 ### Pre-requisites